Included are quotes on: Caring and compassion, Christ & Christianity,

 starvation or diseases related to malnutrition.
 Second, most of you don't

 give a s--t.
-What's worse is that you're more upset with the fact that I
+Third: what's worse is that you're more upset with the fact that I

 said s--t than the fact that 30,000 kids died last night."